Welcome to our Grandview Heights Studio

 Voice and Piano Teacher

-A Columbus native, Justin has been featured in the Columbus Italian Festival, in concert with Harmony Project Columbus, the New Albany Symphony Orchestra, Opera Project Columbus, has given a number of public and private recitals, has performed four world premiere works, and has performed numerous times with Opera Columbus as a chorister, on the main stage, as a member of their touring Education Outreach program for two seasons, as well as their popular Opera On The Edge production of La Bohème in which he performed the role of Marcello.
+A Columbus native, Justin has served as Opera Columbus’ Teaching Artist (2018), been featured in the Columbus Italian Festival (2012 & 2018), in concert with Harmony Project Columbus (2015), with the New Albany Symphony Orchestra (2016 & 2018), with Opera Project Columbus (Maestro Spinelloccio in Gianni Schicchi 2017), has given a number of public and private recitals, and has performed four world premiere works.
+Additionally, Justin has performed numerous times with Opera Columbus as a chorister, on the main stage (Baron Duophol in La Traviata 2016), as a member of their touring Education Outreach program for two seasons (2015 & 2017), Opera On The Edge (Marcello in La Bohème 2016), as a member of The Voice of Freedom touring performance group (2018-2019), and returns to perform this Autumn in Twisted 3, a collaboration with BalletMet and the Columbus Symphony Orchestra (Pinellino in Gianni Schicchi 2019).

-Justin has also been featured at Ohio State where he performed the role of Maximilian in Leonard Bernstein’s Candide, premiered the role of Aedeta in Ohio State’s historic performance of Cadman’s Ramala: Land of Misty Water, participated in the Opera Scenes program, annual cabaret, was the undergraduate finalist of the vocal performance area for the annual concerto competition as a Sophomore, was featured as a guest artist in concert with the OSU Wind Symphony, and has collaborated on several voice recitals of his colleagues.
+Justin has also been featured at Ohio State where he performed the role of Maximilian in Leonard Bernstein’s Candide, premiered the role of Aedeta in Ohio State’s historic performance of Cadman’s Ramala: Land of Misty Water, participated in the Opera Scenes program, annual cabaret, performed both the National Anthem and Carmen Ohio at the Spring 2018 Commencement ceremony, was the undergraduate finalist of the vocal performance area for the annual concerto competition as a Sophomore, was featured as a guest artist in concert with the OSU Wind Symphony, and has collaborated on several voice recitals of his colleagues.
 Further, Justin has been the recipient of numerous scholarships and talent-based awards including the Helen Swank Voice Scholarship, Bliss Virargo Excellence in Singing Award, Lieutenant Deselm Award for the Advancement of Choral Arts, Brahms Cash Grant, Most Outstanding Achievement in Voice, and several academic-based awards.

 Voice and Piano Teacher